-Arunachalam temple is in Thiruvannamalai of Tamilnadu, it is dedicated to Lord Shiva.
+Arunachalam temple is in Tiruvannamalai of Tamilnadu.
+Dedicated to Lord Shiva.
 Amongst five panchabhoota stalam, one is Arunachalam temple, Agni is the panchabhoota present here.
-Karthigai deepam is a majorly celebrating here, the entire temple is decorating with lightings on that day.
-Follow up for Arunachalam Temple Timings.
+Karthigai deepam is a significant celebration here.
+The entire temple is decorating with lightings on that day.

 Legend of the Arunachalam Temple :